-🇫🇮 Finland visa for India citizens
+🇫🇮 Finland visa for Indians

 India passport holders must apply for a visa at a Finland consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.